dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 ## Getting Started - Hello World

-Let's start by demonstrating the minimum JavaScript code needed to get the library up and running in a simple `HTML` page.
+Let's start by creating a simple web page that imports the library and uses the default UI.

 ### Import the Library